Mixed Commuting Varieties over simple Lie algebras

-We apply in this section a new technique to compute the dimension of mixed commuting varieties over various closed sets in $\fraksl_3$.
+We compute in this section the dimension of mixed commuting varieties over various closed sets in $\fraksl_3$.
 Our calculations are based on the dimension for a certain class of varieties defined by minors of a matrix of indeterminates.

 To begin we set